homemenu/DataScienceProcess/PITCHME.md

 ### Data Gathering

-Data gathering will likely be an iterative process.
-At first, you won't know exactly what data you need.
-But as you flesh out your models and gain a better understanding of the problem, you will go back to the well several times and probably will end up getting data from other sources.
-These sources can include:
+Data gathering will likely be an iterative process; as you flesh out your models and gain a better understanding of the problem, you will likely search several times for data from sources like:

 * Internal proprietary data
 * Open data sources (often governmental or academic)